-Using a smoke test machine helps you achieve the most detailed inspection results because it gives you complete verification that the entire membrane is continuously sealed with no breaches present.
+Using a smoke test machine provides the most detailed inspection because it gives complete verification that the entire membrane is continuously sealed with no breaches.

 Why Smoke Testing Machines Are the Ideal Choice

-Smoke testing machines are most often used for below-slab membranes to test the integrity of the membrane.
+Smoke testing machines are most often used for below-slab membranes to test their integrity.
 The machine forces non-toxic smoke-filled air (fog) underneath the entire membrane.
-The smoke travels under the membrane and will visually identify an imperfection in the membrane, basically identifying non-compliant areas not identifiable with the human eye.
+The smoke travels under and will visually identify an imperfections - basically highlighting non-compliant areas that cannot be spotted with the human eye.
 This type of smoke test will dramatically demonstrate the membrane is properly sealed and allow for quick repair of areas that are not.

 The basic method for smoke tests as part of a QA/QC evaluation is as follows:

-7. When the smoke test is complete and the testing port is no longer required, the appropriate repairs need to be made.
+- When the smoke test is complete and the testing port is no longer required, make the appropriate repairs.

 For more comprehensive instructions and systems specific protocols, contact EPRO.